 At the beginning of the project, a concept study is done.
 Here the basic principles for levitation and drive are evaluated.
 Different actuator and guide rail topologies are considered.
 The number of sensors and actuators required for a stable, contactless operation of the train is determined.
 Expected levitation and drive forces are appointed.
 Power supply and electronics are defined in this stage.
 A degree of freedom model of the train is developed and different control methods are evaluated.
 Exemplary the chosen guide rail topology is presented, here.
-The Transrapid uses electromagnetic levitation, eight actuators in a c-topology (figure 2) with four levitating actuators under the guide rail and four guiding actuators on the sides of the rail creating the attraction between train and rail.
+The transrapid uses electromagnetic levitation, eight actuators in a c-topology (Fig. 2a) with four levitating actuators under the guide rail and four guiding actuators on the sides of the rail creating the attraction between train and rail.
 In contrast to the electrodynamic levitation, which is based on repulsion forces, an active guiding control is required to keep the air gaps constant.
-The guiding topology used for the demonstrator train, the a so called half x-topology, is different.
+The guiding topology used for the demonstrator train, the so called half x-topology, is different.
 Hereby, four actuators are placed below the guide rail levitating the train.
-Due to the shape of the rail cross section the magnetic forces occur under a 45 degree angle.
-Figure 2 depicts the cross section.
+Due to the shape of the rail cross section the magnetic forces occur under a 45° angle.
+Fig. 2b depicts the cross section.
 This means that levitation and guidance are no longer separated and has to be decoupled by control strategies.
-The train has to be stabilized in five degrees of freedom (DOF), two lateral directions and three rotational around the axis of a Cartesian coordinate system.
+The train has to be stabilized in five DOF (degrees of freedom), two lateral directions and three rotational around the axis of a Cartesian coordinate system.
 The last DOF, the driving direction, is controlled by the drive itself and no part of the linear guiding.
-Since five degrees of freedom cannot be controlled by four actuators, two additional actuators are placed on top of the guide rail.
-Now, six actuators control 5 degrees of freedom.
+Since 5° of freedom can not be controlled by four actuators, two additional actuators are placed on top of the guide rail.
+Now, six actuators control 5° of freedom.

-Fig. 2.
-Guiding system c-topology(left) and half x-topology(right).
+Fig. 2 (a) Guiding system c-topology (b) and half x-topology.